How do you work with a Business Growth Consultant?

 If you know the specific, observable and measurable differences that your growth plan will deliver, there are some steps you can take that will help build confidence and make progress.

 First, ask yourself if any of these differences are happening now.
 If so, where or when are they happening, and can you do more of the same to achieve more of the difference?
 If you can’t find any instances in your own organisation, can you find any somewhere else?
-Is there another organisation where they appear to be delivering the differences you seek?
+Is there another organisation who appear to be delivering the differences you seek?
 If so, can you copy them?
 Always look for what is working already, even if it is working for someone else!
 This will give you confidence and something to build on.